hydrogenbond007/docs.wormhole.com/README.md

 Wormhole Docs
 -------------

-Developer docs for Wormhole
+Developer and core documentation for Wormhole

 ## Contributing

 To contribute to the docs,

-1) Fork the repo
+1) Fork the repo 🍴
-2) Make the change locally and commit it to a new branch
+2) Make the change locally and commit it to a new branch 🎋
 3) Open a pull request with a description of the change and motivation if necessary
 4) Pat yourself on the back, you just helped a bunch of devs :raised-hands: